tetherless-world/explanation-ontology/modeling.md

 <table><td><strong>Data Explanation</strong></td><td style="text-align: right;"><a href="#catalogexplanations">Top</a></td></table>  <ul type = "circle">
     <li> <strong>Definition:</strong> Focuses on what the data is and how it has been used ina particular decision, as well as what data and how it hasbeen used to train and test the ML model.
 This type of ex-planation can help users understand the influence of dataon decisions.</li>
     <li><strong>Prototypical Question:</strong> What is the data?, How has the data been used in a particular decision?, How has the data been used to train the ML model?</li>
-    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’that has as input, a ‘dataset’ or part of it? <br/> Is there a ‘system recommendation’ that includes ‘object records’ that are used to train / test the ‘AI method’?</li>
+    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’ that has as input, a ‘dataset’ or part of it? <br/> Is there a ‘system recommendation’ that includes ‘object records’ that are used to train / test the ‘AI method’?</li>
     <li> <strong>OWL Restriction:</strong> <br/>
       <pre>
     isBasedOn <span style="color:#bf399e">some</span>